Who is OFALycée for?

 Is this socio-emotional skills program available to all students?

 Yes.
-This program is provided in French, which gives our students an additional opportunity to be exposed to the French language and culture.
+This program is taught in French, giving our students an additional opportunity to be exposed to the French language and culture.

 Do you offer à la carte courses?

-Any student who wishes to take a single course can do so from 6th to 12th grade.
-We make sure that the level of French is sufficient to take this course.
+Any student who wishes to take a single course can do so from 6th to 12th grade, provided the student has sufficient French language skills for the course in question.

 How are the services you offer different from those of another school?

-We offer a full range of services in French and English to give all students the best chance of success: preparation for TOEFL, SAT, ACT, AP tests; career counseling for the United States, Canada and Europe; personal coaching… To our knowledge, there are no other schools capable of providing these services and in two languages.
+We offer a full range of services in French and English to give all students the best chance of success.
+In addition to providing complementary education for American-schooled French speakers enabling them to take the French Baccalaureate in parallel to the US High School Diploma, OFALycée also offers preparatory courses for TOEFL, SAT, ACT, AP tests; career counseling for the United States, Canada and Europe; personal coaching and more… To our knowledge, there are no other schools able to provide these services and in two languages.

 Do you offer private lessons?